 Phra Ratsamee, abbot

 Born in 1980 in Chaiyaphum province in NE Thailand, Venerable Phumijitto was given that name at ordination in 2002, meaning unshakeable/strong mind.
 He uses the nickname Venerable Lord.
 As a novice at Kanjanaburi Temple, he met Phra Ratsamee who was also staying there, and who contacted him in 2008 to join the monastery in Olympia.
 Venerable Phumijitto had trained in the Missionary Abroad program for 3 months.
 He came straight here, and has been here ever since.
 Phra Phumijitto likes Buddhangkura Temple because of the extensive grounds and the trees.
-He has only been back home twice in all this time, able to live away from home for a long period, thus living up to his name, strong mind.
+He has been back home infrequently, able to live away from home for a long period, thus living up to his name, strong mind.
 He is the go-to monk for assistance with audio-visual equipment, and is the monastery’s secretary.

 Note: Some of the Thai monks spend winter in Thailand, so call ahead if you wish to see a particular monk during that time.